zspitz/ExpressionTreeVisualizer/README.md

   ![Selection sync from end nodes](sync-from-endnodes.gif)

+# Requirements / Supports

+The visualizer been tested with VS 2019 and VS 2017.

+It supports .NET Core, ,NET Framework, and any .NET Standard 2.0 implementation.
+(Note that .NET Framework < 4.7 [may have issues in VS 2017](https://github.com/zspitz/ANTLR4ParseTreeVisualizer/issues/51).)

 # Installation

 From the ZIP file corresponding to your Visual Studio version (2019 or 2017),